 - Selling inherited assets.
-Taxes don't apply to property received directly from the estate.
+As mentioned, income taxes don't apply to property received directly from the estate.
 However, if you sell property that you inherited, the funds you receive may be subject to federal income tax if the asset has gone up in value after the decedent's passing.
 For example, if you inherit a home or plot of land and choose to sell it instead or keep it for personal use, you may have to pay income tax on the $5 gain.
 If you held the property for one year after death, the gain in the property may be a capital gain.
 The good thing is that income tax would be based upon the gain in the property's value from the date of the decedent's death, if any.
 The inheritance itself is not income to you!

 - Inheriting from a non-U.S. citizen.
 There may be tax complications if the deceased person is not a United States citizen, or if one of the beneficiaries is not a United States citizen.
 If a person is not a permanent resident of the United States but owns property in Florida, the property may be taxed upon death—and spouses who are non-citizens may not be able to inherit tax-free.
 This area gets pretty complicated.